 In the default focusing method, with each press of the shutter button, your camera refocuses, but with back button focusing, the camera only focuses when the back button is pressed, not when the shutter release button is pressed.
 This gives you control over whether to refocus or not.

-When you want to focus on an area that is out of the AF points area, with the default focusing method, you will need to focus and recompose for each shot because each time you press the shutter button, the camera focuses again.
+When you want accurate focus on an area that is out of the AF points area, with the default focusing method, you will need to focus and recompose for each shot because each time you press the shutter button, the camera focuses again.
 But with back button focusing, you just focus, recompose once and shoot as many times without focus recomposing because with back button focus, your focus is locked at that point when you release the back button after focusing at a point as long as the camera and/or the subject does not move.
 This way you have more control over your composition.

 Also, as long as you keep the back button pressed, the camera continues to focus on the subject that you have focused, thereby continuously keeping track of focus without you having the need to switch to tracking focus.
 When you do not want to focus continuously, you can just focus once by pressing the back button and the focus gets locked on your subject that is stationary.